trumpeterchris/Weather2Sheet/README.markdown

 (this will install it at the location specified by the GOPATH variable).

-wu should work on any system that can compile Go programs.
+Wu should work on any system that can compile Go programs.

 You may find the following aliases useful: